 In this, the ninth season premiere, Homer's car is illegally parked (by Barney Gumble) in New York City next to the World Trade Center and Homer (who had a bad experience in NYC when he was a teenager) is forced to take his family there to retrieve it.

-- Anything But That!: Barney becomes designated driver.
+- Anything but That!: Barney becomes the designated driver.
 He expected Duffman to show up, but not that night.
-He hears him coming, and realizes he'll miss out.
+He hears him coming and realizes he'll miss out.

 - Bad Vibrations: The approaching Duffmobile makes the peanuts at Moe's bar shake.

 - Bait-and-Switch: Homer asking for something to drink from the Khlav Kalash Vendor.Homer: Now, what do you have to wash that awful taste out of my mouth?

 Vendor: Mountain Dew or Crab Juice.

 Homer: (groans) Blecch!
 Oh, geez...
 I'll take a Crab Juice.

 - Big "NO!": When Barney realizes he's picked the black rotten pickled egg, thereby becoming the designated driver.

 - The Big Rotten Apple: Early on, Homer sums up his feelings on New York: "Nothing good has ever come out of New York City! [...]
 New York is a hellhole, and you know how I feel about hellholes!"
 He then reveals his hostility to the place is due to a previous visit during the 70s when this trope was in full force: a guy stole his camera, a pickpocket stole his wallet, a police officer stole his suitcase, a pigeon stole his hot dog, Woody Allen dumped garbage on his head, and he got chased through the streets by an angry pimp until he fell in a sewer.Homer: ... and that's when the C.H.U.D.s came at me.